Table of Contents

 A great example of the sort of lighting you can use is the Fovitec continuous lighting kit.
 The fact this will provide a constant light rather than flashes is what we need for video.
 It comes with sturdy stands, energy-saving bulbs and soft boxes and softeners to stop the light from being too harsh.

-There are two lights included and using a lamp from your home can act as a third light (back light) so many of the techniques which are used in video above can be incorporated with ease.
+There are two lights included in the kit that you can purchase from Amazon here (Click here to check price) and using a lamp from your home can act as a third light (back light) so many of the techniques which are used in video above can be incorporated with ease.
 The fact that this lighting kit is pretty affordable is a bonus, but it truly is up to the task if you are looking to make a professional video.

 Editing and Post Production